 Northrup Creek Horse Camp

-There are horse manure bins, two sealed vault toilets at the campground and another at the picnic site, and a hand pump style drinking water source in the campground.
+There are horse manure bins, two sealed vault toilets at the campground and another at the day use site, and a hand pump style drinking water source in the campground.

 | Camping fees are: Vehicle site: